thongtranba/personalProject-CMK3/ test/README.md

 - Show products by category
 - Customer register and login/logout
-- Select product to show the product detail
+- Show the seleacted product detail
+- Search products by product name or brand name
 - Add to cart
 - Order history by CustomerId